 2024 Hengqin Global Investment Promotion Conference Kicks Off

-HENGQIN, China, May 28, 2024 /PRNewswire/ -- The Hengqin 2024 Global Investment Promotion Conference and sharing sessions opened on 26 May.
-Liu Xianfa, Commissioner of China's Foreign Ministry in the Macao SAR; Lei Wai Nong, Director of the Executive Committee of the Guangdong-Macao In-Depth Cooperation Zone in Hengqin (hereinafter referred to as the "Cooperation Zone"); Huang Zhihao, Deputy Secretary of the CPC Zhuhai Municipal Committee and Mayor of Zhuhai; Nie Xinping, Fu Yongge, Su Kun, Deputy Directors of the Executive Committee of the Guangdong-Macao In-Depth Cooperation Zone in Hengqin attended the event.
+HENGQIN, China, June 3, 2024 /PRNewswire/ -- The Hengqin 2024 Global Investment Promotion Conference and sharing sessions opened on 26 May.
+Liu Xianfa, Commissioner of China's Foreign Ministry in the Macao SAR; Lei Wai Nong, Director of the Executive Committee of the Guangdong-Macao In-Depth Cooperation Zone in Hengqin (hereinafter referred to as the "Cooperation Zone"); Huang Zhihao, Deputy Secretary of the CPC Zhuhai Municipal Committee and Mayor of Zhuhai; Nie Xinping, Fu Yongge, Su Kun, Deputy Directors of the Executive Committee of the Guangdong-Macao In-Depth Cooperation Zone in Hengqin.
 It also attracted more than 1,000 investors from Macao's business associations and renowned enterprises at home and abroad.
 Guests attending the event came from 42 countries and regions, including Portugal, Brazil, Singapore and Malaysia, and the scale of participation was greatly enlarged compared with that of last year.

 Lei Wai Nong said in his speech that Hengqin is currently entering into its "prime time" of trade and investment opportunities.
 He invited all entrepreneurs from home and abroad to invest in Hengqin and embrace the new development opportunities together.